 - 1. Applicants must submit official high school transcripts and/or college/university transcripts. - 2.
-In addition to the immunizations required of all applicants to Beal University, applicants are required to provide proof of immunizations against the following prior to attending MA101 Introduction to Medical Assisting: - a.
+Applicants are required to provide proof of immunizations against the following, prior to attending MA101 Introduction to Medical Assisting: - a.
 Hepatitis Series B and Titer.
 6+ month process.
 If non-immune, a waiver is required. - b.
 Negative Test for Tuberculosis (PPD).
 A 2-step PPD is required. - c.
 Chickenpox with a Varicella Titer.
-If non-immune, 2 doses of Varicella virus vaccine is required. - 3.
+If non-immune, 2 doses of Varicella virus vaccine is required. - d.
+Tetanus and diphtheria (Td, DTaP, etc.) administered within the last 10 years is required. - e.
+Measles, mumps, and rubella (MMR): Two (2) doses of MMR are required or proof of immunity through titer testing (blood work) for MMR for all applicants born after December 31, 1956 is required. - 3.
 Background checks are required for all Medical Assisting students.
 Students enrolling in the Medical Assisting program must successfully pass a background check prior to the beginning of the programs clinicals.